appler1009/sax-js/README.md

 same object that will later be emitted in the `opentag` event.

 `opentag` - An opening tag.
 Argument: object with `name` and `attributes`.
-In non-strict mode, tag names are uppercased, unless the `lowercase` option is set.
+Tag names are uppercased or lowercased depending on the `nameCase` option.
 If the `xmlns` option is set, then it will contain namespace binding information on the `ns` member, and will have a `local`, `prefix`, and `uri` member.